Designing for Sally: Turning Dashboards into Decision-Making Tools for Impact-Driven Employers

 🤯 Before: Sally was stuck in a cluttered homepage.
 It was designed to show everything—yet made it difficult to do anything.

-"It shows everything… but makes it hard to do anything." – Internal feedback
+"It shows a lot… and it makes it hard to do anything."

 How might we help Sally move from confusion to clarity the moment she logs in?